Job Market Research

 Marylhurst Job & Internship Board

 We also offer résumé and cover letter reviews, but suggest students and alumni attend a Résumé Best Practice Workshop prior to requesting a résumé review.
 If you cannot attend one in person, you can access a recording of our latest webinar.
-Gaining this valuable information in advance of a personal consultation will allow us to focus the session on enhancing your documents beyond the basics.
+Gaining this valuable information in advance of a personal review will allow us to focus the session on enhancing your documents beyond the basics.

 Preparing for the Interview